scalapb/zio-grpc/docs/generated-code.md

 ### Using the client as a layer

 A single `ZManagedChannel` represent a virtual connection to a conceptual endpoint to perform RPCs.
 A channel can have many actual connection to the endpoint.
 Therefore, it is very common to have a single service client for each RPC service you need to connect to.
 You can create a `ZLayer` to provide this service using the `live` method on the client companion object.
 Then simply write your logic using the accessor methods.
-Finally, inject the layer using `provideCustomLayer` at the top of your app:
+Finally, inject the layer using `provideLayer` at the top of your app:

 ```scala mdoc
 import myexample.testservice.ZioTestservice.ServiceNameClient